 What Are the Symptoms of Pertussis?

 Symptoms of pertussis in adolescents and adults are often less severe than in infants and children, particularly if they were vaccinated as children.
+However, high risk individuals, including adults with asthma, may be at greater risk for complications.

 How Is Pertussis Diagnosed?